Tips, Hacks, And Tricks To Make Your Netflix Experience More Epic

 Kick People Out of Your Streaming World

 If you’re like most people, you have probably been so enthralled with a show you wanted to share it with others.
 Maybe your friend or family member didn’t have a Netflix account, so you just let them use yours.
 What happens when you don’t want this individual to use your Netflix account anymore?
 Well, you just give them a boot.
-Netflix makes it easy for you to go into My account and sign out all devices that are currently logged into your account.
-Then, you just change your password and they can’t get back in!
-Awesome, right?
+Netflix makes it easy for you to go into My Account and sign out all devices that are currently logged into your account.
+Then, you just change your password and they can’t get back in.

 If you watch #Netflix regularly you need to know about these #privacytips and other tricks https://t.co/0SWrabRrMV pic.twitter.com/Fde2mS7fPX